meltano/meltano/docs/src/docs/roadmap.md

 You can track our weekly progress and forward-looking plans in greater detail through [ our milestones](https://gitlab.com/groups/meltano/-/milestones).

-## Focus

-The focus of our team is to grow [MAUI](#maui) by 10% every week.
-A week is measured from Sunday to Saturday.
-Every improvement we make should be optimized by that.
-This means sometimes we should prioritize promotion (blog, twitter, video, talk) and usability (docs, UX) over new features.

 ## MAUI

 We track the Monthly Active Users (MAU) of three things to understand the health of our user adoption funnel from first impression to fully onboarded user: